bclehmann/lesser/README.md

 - Suitable for paging through streaming input
     - note that on Powershell `foo | lesser` will _not_ pipe anything in until `foo` terminates.
 I may make a workaround, but even though I'm a Windows user I use WSL for work, so I haven't found a way to address this
 - Open multiple files at once: `lesser file1 file2 ...` or with a glob like `lesser dir/*` (switch between them with `s`)
+- Open a file in watch mode with `--watch`, this will subscribe to updates

 ## Controls